 12. “You rock” paperweight

-This "You Rock" paperweight tutorial from KiwiCo shows just how much fun kids will have hunting for the perfect rock, then painting and decorating it with a sweet message.
+This “You Rock” paperweight tutorial from KiwiCo is an example of a thoughtful, easy Father’s Day gift kids can make while having fun hunting for the perfect rock.
+They’ll have a blast painting and decorating it with a sweet message.
 “My dad rocks” is the obvious go-to message for this one.